pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Basic telemetry is available on OpenTX 2.3.3+ with RX voltage, Rx temperature, RX RSSI, RX LQI, TX RSSI and TX LQI.
 Lowest the TX_LQI value is best the quality link is, it's a good indicator of how well the module is tuned.

+## Scanner - *54*
+2.4GHz scanner accessible using the OpenTX 2.3 Spectrum Analyser tool.

 ## SFHSS - *21*
 Models: Futaba RXs and XK models.